department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-benefits-taxonomy-USERS/conversation-guide.md

 ## Main Interview

 ### Scenario 1 - General Wayfinding
-Description
-You are a veteran living in Washington D.C., you have a complicated question regarding your [college, house buying, diabetes care, career] needs.
+Scenario Description: You are a veteran living in Washington D.C., you have a complicated question regarding your [college, house buying, diabetes care, career] needs.
 You've already done some research online, but still feel that you need help.

 1. What are the next steps for you to find help?
 What first occured to you?
+2. Have you taken similar steps in the past?

 --- Redirect User if Necessary
 Those are great solutions.
 For the purposes of this excercise, we are going to try and use the Facility Locator Tool to find a VBA location that would help with this service.